Safran in the USA|

 Strong Presence in the U.S.

 Safran's U.S. footprint is the largest outside of France, with extensive holdings across the country.
-While the Group's various affiliates and joint ventures are wide-ranging, a closer look reveals an underlying strategy of vertical integration within Safran's 3 key sectors of Aviation, Defense and Security.
+While the Group's various affiliates and joint ventures are wide-ranging, a closer look reveals an underlying strategy of vertical integration within Safran's two key sectors – Aerospace and Defense.

-Safran's U.S. industrial footprint is the Group's most extensive outside France, comprising 7,000 employees in 58 locations across 22 states.
+Safran's U.S. industrial footprint is the Group's most extensive outside France, comprising 5,000 employees in 17 states.

-Safran's US holdings in the Aviation, Defense and Security sectors include
+Safran's U.S. holdings in the Aerospace and Defense sectors include

 - company headquarters,